Craft Feature

 }

-In this example, a description for a custom error response has also been added, which will be reflected in the generated OpenAPI documentation.
+In this example, a custom error response description is added, which will be reflected in the generated OpenAPI documentation.

 Parameter Extractors

-Salvo's oapi::extract module provides various parameter extractors, the most common include:
+Salvo's oapi::extract module provides various parameter extractors, with the most common including:

-• JsonBody<T>: Extracts parameters from the JSON request body.
+• JsonBody<T>: Extracts parameters from JSON request bodies

-These extractors automatically handle parameter parsing and type conversion, greatly simplifying the writing of handlers.
+These extractors automatically handle parameter parsing and type conversion, greatly simplifying the writing of handler functions.

-The Craft feature can automatically generate API documentation that conforms to the OpenAPI specification.
+The Craft feature can automatically generate API documentation compliant with the OpenAPI specification.
 In the example:

 let router = Router::new()